Law enforcement ties, long delay complicate Arbery case | Federal News Network

 The operator is trying to get more details when a man yells, “Stop. … Damnit.
 Stop.”
 Then, after a pause, “Travis!”

 According to the police report, Gregory McMichael said he saw a person he suspected of burglary “hauling ass” down the street.
-He ran inside his house, calling for his son Travis.
-The two grabbed their guns, hopped into a pickup truck and chased him down.
+He and son Travis grabbed their guns, hopped into a pickup truck and chased him down.

-Gregory McMichael told police they wanted to talk to Arbery and tried to corner him, but he began to “violently attack” Travis McMichael, the report says.
+He told police they wanted to talk to Arbery and tried to corner him, but Arbery began to “violently attack” Travis McMichael, the report says.
 The two fought over the shotgun, and Arbery was shot.
 The McMichaels claimed self-defense.

-The father and son were questioned, and police called the district attorney’s office, where Gregory McMichael had worked for more than two decades, for legal advice.
-They were released.
+Police called the district attorney’s office, where Gregory McMichael had worked for more than two decades, for advice, and they were released.

 “He went on to say that Ahmaud was involved in a burglary, and in the midst of the burglary he was confronted by the homeowner, and in the midst of that confrontation, there was a fight over the firearm and Ahmaud was shot and killed,” Wanda Cooper-Jones told The Associated Press.